Be Prepared for Tough Interview Questions

-It may be easy to explain if one took paternal or maternal leave and took care about a child or needed a break to get better from sicknesses or car accident.
+It may be easy to explain if one took paternal or maternal leave and took care of a child or needed a break to get better from sicknesses or car accidents.
 However, some situations are not that easy to explain.
 Gaps may result from workforce reduction, downsizing, and getting sacked.
-All these things imply that an employee was no longer of value for a particular company.
-Moreover, gaps often mean that these employees were in trouble to find a job afterward.
-In order to make up the negative effect of your gaps in your career and to make the answer smooth, rehearse answering it in front of the mirror.
-Professional resume writers suggest being straight-forward and honest about what happened and never saying bad things about your previous employer.
+All these things imply that an employee was no longer of value to a particular company.
+Moreover, gaps often mean that these employees were in trouble finding a job afterward.
+In order to make up for the negative effect of your gaps in your career and to make the answer smooth, rehearse answering it in front of the mirror.
+Professional resume writers suggest being straightforward and honest about what happened and never saying bad things about your previous employer.
 Be open, accept your situation, and try using it for your benefit as an opportunity for your professional development rather than admit your weakness.

 2) What is your biggest strength?

 It seems to be an easy question because you must know your strengths.
 However, this question is designed to see how your strengths align with the company’s goals.
 It also shows how much time you spent preparing for the job interview because the answer should derive from the job description at hand and online research about the employer.
 This question is the best to show your deep interest in the company’s area and your knowledge of its achievements.
 For example, as a marketer or sales agent, you can answer that the most important strength is to know your audience if the company grows its revenue from direct sales.
 As an IT specialist, you may say that you have learned several programming languages, but it is valuable only if the company works with such.